jprieton/underscores-webpack/README.md

 <br>

-## `CleanWebpackPlugin` workaround
+## `CleanWebpackPlugin` workaround :warning:

+> **Note**
+>
+> This step it is not required if you starts a clean installation of _s theme and download the `webpack.config.js` from this repository,

+> **Warning**
+>
-> **Important notes**: This step it is not required if you starts a clean installation of _s theme and download the `webpack.config.js` from this repository, but if you are working in a preexistent theme, please read carefully this instructions, make a backup and double check the configuration of the *CleanWebpackPlugin* before run webpack
+> If you are working in a preexistent theme, please read carefully this instructions, make a backup and double check the configuration of the *CleanWebpackPlugin* before run webpack, **you can lose your files if you set the incorrect path to clean!**

  Since the build folder in our `webpack.config.js` is same the root of our theme, enable `CleanWebpackPlugin` with default configuration all files and folders in your theme will be deleted! (`.git` folder is erased too!), it's necessary define what folder the plugin can clean, in our `webpack.config.js` are ready